-The main advantage of TMS is that it does not require sedation or general anesthesia, which means there is no recovery time and patients can return to their usual activities immediately after the procedure.
-It also is as effective as medication therapy and often works when medications have not.
-It can be an excellent treatment options for individuals who cannot tolerate the side effects of psychiatric medications or have other medical conditions that increase the risks of taking such medications.
+While not as effective as ECT, TMS is as effective as medication therapy and often works when medications have not.
+It may be an excellent alternative for patients who cannot tolerate the side effects of medications or have other medical conditions that increase the risks of taking certain medications.

 TMS is approved by the FDA for the treatment of medication-resistant depression in adults.
 Substantial research and clinical practice suggest it is also safe in children and adolescents and that it may also be effective for other conditions, including anxiety, obsessive-compulsive disorder, PTSD, addiction and certain types of hallucinations (such as hearing voices).

 TMS involves a series of treatments given five days a week over a course of four to six weeks.
 Each treatment typically lasts about 40 minutes.
 At Menninger, the Center’s start-of-the-art technology can cut this time in half, which means patients can experience relief more swiftly than with traditional forms of TMS.